willfindlay/snoopy/README.md

 # snoopy

 An eBPF-based debugger.
 Competitor to strace.
-WIP, comes with no warranty
+WIP, comes with no warranty.

 ## Requirements